THEXN/TShock/Cheating-and-Griefing-Checks.md

 Here are the checks TShock performs if you enable kick/ban cheaters/griefers.
+(This is kept up-to-date with release builds)

 # Cheaters
 * Health check.
 If HP/Max HP is > 400, take action.
 * Mana check.
 If Mana/Max Mana is > 200, take action.
 * Inventory check.
 If item's stack is > max stack(for example, having more than 250 stone), take action. - **Is currently disabled**
 * Health increase check.
-If Max HP is increased by more than 20, take action.
+If Max HP is increased by more than 20, take action. - **Glitched.
+If player joins with > 100 HP, take action**
 * Mana increase check.
-If Max Mana is increased by more than 20, take action.
+If Max Mana is increased by more than 20, take action. - **Glitched.
+If player joins with > 100 MP, take action**
 * Chat origin check.
 If player attempts to send text as some one else, take action.

 # Griefers